DylnH/Robotic-Hand/README.md

 ## Plans and designs

-- As of right now, we 6 possible designs we could use. three different ways to control the arm, and two ways of holding it in place (pictures in "Images").
+- As of right now, we have 6 possible designs we could use and those designs could inspire more in the future.
+Three different ways to control the arm, and two ways of holding it in place (pictures in "Images").
 Our drafts and thought processes are in "Links" aswell a CAD prototype.

 ### Links
 ### [- Planning Document and Pseudocode](https://docs.google.com/document/d/1A5yr3gwvPFNczzGg2IPSaRJFIutgpFQ-Hbp36jQhLAk/edit?usp=sharing)